 - Up to 7 days retention

-- Kafka Protocol Support
+- Kafka protocol support

 Premium

-- Dedicated Processing Units (no noisy neighbor)
+- Dedicated Processing Units (fewer noisy-neighbor effects)

 - Up to 90 days retention